akhela-studio/wp-carbon-calculator/readme.txt

 From data centres to transmission networks to the billions of connected devices that we hold in our hands, it is all consuming electricity, and in turn producing carbon emissions equal to or greater than the global aviation industry.
 Yikes!

 The WordPress Carbon Calculator empowers website owners to assess and minimize their carbon footprint.
 Drawing inspiration from the acclaimed Website Carbon Calculator algorithm 2.0 and leveraging The Green Web Foundation's co2.js, this user-friendly tool allows you to calculate the CO₂ impact of any page on your website directly from your WordPress admin panel.

+You can choose to activate it on selected post types and taxonomies, with full support for custom post types and custom taxonomies.

 **Key Features:**